Heading out on an RV road trip?

 It’s an exciting time, that’s for sure.
 You’re about to take on the road in a brand new way and have an epic adventure!

 RVing is a unique way to travel because you get to take your trip at your own pace, customizing your itinerary and even changing it on a dime.
-You can plan out an amazing route filled with fascinating stops or make a simple beach getaway weekend into your own private island oasis.
-That’s what draws so many travelers to this unique way to see the country in the first world: It really is all up to you.
+That’s what draws so many travelers to this unique way to see the country in the first place: It really is all up to you!

-But if you’ve never gone on an RV trip before, you could be scratching your head about what essentials you need to bring along for the ride.
+But if you’ve never gone on an RV trip before, you could be scratching your head about what RV essentials you need to bring along.
 After all, it’s not as simple as packing a suitcase full of clothes and hopping on an airplane.
-You’re basically driving a house on wheels, which means your list of travel accessories is totally different in a motorhome!
+You’re basically driving a house on wheels, which means your list of travel accessories is much different!

-In this guide, we’re going to give you some great ideas to help you prepare for your RV adventure.
-Whether you’re wondering what camping gear or supplies you need, how to pack your belongings safely, or what food you should bring, you’ll find it here!
+In this guide, we’ll give you some great ideas to prepare you for your RV adventure.
+Whether you’re wondering what RV essentials you need, how to pack your belongings, or what food you should bring, you’ll find it here!

-If you purchased your RV, you may or may not have received a courtesy starter kit.
-These kits often include items such as a potable water hose, a water pressure regulator and a roll of RV t.p.
-If you are lucky, you might have scored a sample pack of odor control for your black tank.
+If you purchased your RV, you may have received a courtesy starter kit.
+These kits often include items like a potable water hose, a water pressure regulator, and a roll of RV toilet paper.
+If you’re lucky, you might have scored a sample pack of odor control for your black tank.
 If you didn’t get a kit, don’t feel left out because aside from these items, you’re gonna need a lot more!

-Sure, you need clothing, shoes, and toiletries… but you also need specific toilet paper, not to mention towels, cups, dishes, silverware, sheets, pillows, and more.
-Fortunately, many rental RVs come equipped with all of these amenities, which can be a pretty huge convenience — even one you might consider paying extra for, which some rental agencies will ask you to do.
+Sure, you need clothing, shoes, and toiletries… but you also need specific RV toilet paper, not to mention towels, cups, dishes, silverware, sheets, pillows, and more.
+Fortunately, many rental RVs come equipped with all of these amenities, which is huge convenience — even one you might consider paying extra for.
 Just imagine having to drag all of those everyday items into your rig from home before your trip.
 Not the most relaxing start to a vacation!

-RVs also benefit from having some mechanical equipment onboard, since they are such large and fairly complex vehicles.
-For instance, your RV’s wastewater holding tanks mean you’ll need sewer hoses and connections, and you’ll also need the equipment to connect to your electrical and cable hookups.
+RVs also have some mechanical equipment onboard, since they are such large, complex vehicles.
+For instance, your RV’s wastewater holding tanks mean you’ll need sewer hoses and connections.
+You’ll also need the equipment to connect to your electrical and cable hookups.
 When connecting to a city water source, always make sure you use a certified potable water hose to avoid imparting any funky odors or flavors to your drinking water — they’re easy to spot because they’re bright white!

-So now that you’re thinking more broadly about how much stuff goes into a well-prepared RV trip, let’s get into the nitty gritty.
-Here’s what you need to make sure you have on board before you set out:
+Now that you’re thinking more broadly about how much stuff goes into a well-prepared RV trip, let’s get into the nitty-gritty.
+Here are the RV essentials you need on board before you set out:

 - Electrical hookup cords